Arghya015/ESP-BT-Controlled-Motor-Driver/README.md

 # ESP-BT-Controlled-Motor-Driver

-A simple, well-documented README for controlling a DC motor using an ESP32 over Bluetooth (Classic SPP) — suitable as the main `README.md` for a Git repository.
+A simple, well-documented README for controlling a DC motor using an ESP32 over Bluetooth (Classic SPP).
+Controlling trough Bluetooth Serial Minitor.
 ---

 ## Project Overview